Samable07/Roundy/README.md

 `Roundy` is a font with smooth appearance.It may be cute and seems like a hand-wrtiting style.
 It provides 26 English letters and some punctuations.
 It also supports a little characters of Chinese, Janpanese, Russian and other languages.

-If you have any suggestions or just want to report issues, you can tell me in my [Github](https://github.com/Samable07/Roundy/issues) or [Bilibili](https://space.bilibili.com/662448670).
+If you have any suggestions or just want to report issues, you can tell me on my [Github](https://github.com/Samable07/Roundy/issues) or [Bilibili](https://space.bilibili.com/662448670).
 Thanks for your support!

 ### How to use?
+- Only use the font personally:
-- Download files `Roundy.ttf` for your computer and then install it.
+- - Download files `Roundy.ttf` for your computer and then install it.

-### [ Warning ]
-It is a **Development edition.**
-*I do not recommend that you use this version.
-It perhaps has a lot of problems.*
+- Try to adapt it:
+- 1. Click <https://github.com/Samable07/Roundy/releases> and find files with`.sfd`.
+  - Tips: Sometimes the lastest version of *Roundy* is not able to be found.
+  2. Download the file and use APP like `FontForge` to open it.
+  3. Then to edit it.
+  - Tips: *Roundy* uses `Open Font License 1.1`.

 ### Addition
 - Why I name the font `Roundy - 润体`?